-When direct coupling a motor or engine to a blower you must ensure there is sufficient gap between the coupling halves and the element to prevent thrust loading the blower bearings.
+When direct coupling a motor or engine to a blower you must insure there is sufficient gap between the coupling halves and the element to prevent thrust loading the blower bearings.
 When a motor, engine or blower is operated the shafts may expand axially.
 If the coupling is installed in such a manner that there is not enough room for expansion the blower shaft can be forced back into the blower and cause the impeller to contact the gear end headplate resulting in damage to the blower.
 The two shafts must be in as near perfect alignment in all directions as possible, and the gap must be established with the motor armature on its electrical center if end-play exists.
-Coupling manufacturer's recommendations for maximum misalignment, although acceptable for the coupling, are normally too large to achieve smooth operation and maximum life of the blower.

 The following requirements of a good installation are recommended.
-When selecting a coupling to be fitted to the blower shaft Roots recommends a taper lock style coupling to ensure proper contact with the blower shaft.
+When selecting a coupling to be fitted to the blower shaft ROOTS recommends a taper lock style coupling to insure proper contact with the blower shaft.
 Coupling halves must be fitted to the two shafts with a line to line thru .001" interference fit.
 Coupling halves must be warmed up per coupling manufacturer's recommendations.
 Maximum deviation in offset alignment of the shafts should not exceed .005" (.13 mm) total indicator reading, taken on the two coupling hubs.
 Maximum deviation from parallel of the inside coupling faces should not exceed .001" (.03 mm) when checked at six points around the coupling.

 When a unit is BELT DRIVEN, the proper selection of sheave diameters will result in the required unit speed.
-When selecting a sheave to be fitted to the blower shaft Roots recommends a taper lock style sheave to ensure proper contact with the blower shaft.
+When selecting a sheave to be fitted to the blower shaft ROOTS recommends a taper lock style sheave to insure proper contact with the blower shaft.
 This flexibility can lead to operating temperature problems caused by unit speed being too low.
 Make sure the drive speed selected is within the allowable range for the specific unit size, as specified under Table 1, page 13.